Below is a list of frequently asked questions.

 For more information, please call the Meal Plan Office at 413-545-1362.

-Are There Daily or Weekly Limits to My Meal Plan?
+Are there any Daily or Weekly Limits to My Meal Plan?

 What if I Run Out of Meals?